 Table 1.
-Countries conducted new surveys or published data obtained through earliersurveys conducted between 2016 and 2019.
+Countries conducted new surveys or published data obtained through earliersurveys conducted between 2016 and 2019

-Country Survey Year Argentina Second National Survey on Violence against Women 2018 Bolivia Survey on the Prevalence and Characteristics of Violence Against Women 2016 Chile Third National Survey of Victimization Caused by Intrafamily Violence and Sexual Crimes 2017
+Country Survey Year Argentina Second National Survey on Violence against Women 2018 Bolivia Survey on the Prevalence and Characteristics of Violence Against Women 2016 Chile Third National Survey of Victimization Caused by Intrafamily Violence and Sexual Crimes 2017 Grenada Women ́s Health and Life Experiences Survey 2018 Ecuador National Survey on Family Relations and Violence against Women 2019 El Salvador National Survey on Violence Against Women 2017 Jamaica Women's Health and Life Experiences Survey 2016 Mexico National Survey on the Dynamics of Household Relationships 2016 Panama National Survey on Sexual and Reproductive Health 2014-2015

-Grenada Women's Health and Life Experiences Survey 2018 Ecuador National Survey on Family Relations and Violence against Women 2019 El Salvador National Survey on Violence Against Women 2017 Jamaica Women's Health and Life Experiences Survey 2016 Mexico National Survey on the Dynamics of Household Relationships 2016 Panama National Survey on Sexual and Reproductive Health 2014-2015 Peru Demographic and Family Health Survey 2018 Dominican Republic Experimental Survey on the Circumstances of Women 2018 Suriname Women's Health and Life Experiences Survey 2018 Trinidad and Tobago Women's Health and Life Experiences Survey 2017 Uruguay II National Survey of Prevalence on Gender-based Violence against Women, with a focus on generations 2019 Total countries: 14
+Country Survey Year Peru Demographic and Family Health Survey 2018 República Dominicana Women's Health and Life Experiences Survey 2018 Suriname Women ́s Health and Life Experiences Survey 2018 Trinidad and Tobago Women ́s Health and Life Experiences Survey 2017 Uruguay II National Survey of Prevalence on Gender- based Violence against Women, with a focus on generations 2019

+Total countries: 14

-\The Panama survey was conducted before the period of analysis of this report and corresponded to the period analyzed in the Third Hemispheric Report.
+The Panama survey was conducted before the period of analysis of this report and corresponded to the period analyzed in the Third Hemispheric Report.
 Uruguay has learned of the II National Survey, and its National Institute of Statistics (INE) reported that data is under analysis.